-Note.
+Comment.
 Section 487.410 provides the method by which a security is attached.
 The term "security" is defined by Section 480.210.
-A security is attached pursuant to Section 487.410 by serving the person in possession of the security with a copy of the writ and notice of attachment and [only if the defendant has possession of the security] seizing the security.

-If the bracketed material in subdivision (a) is omitted and the bracketed material in subdivision (b) is included, subdivisions (a) and (b) provide the substance of existing law as provided in subdivision (1) of Section 8317 of the Commercial Code.
-Subdivision (1) provides:
+A security is attached pursuant to Section 487.410 by serving the person in possession of the security with a copy of the writ and notice of attachment and seizing the security.
+This procedure continues the substance of former law as provided by subdivision (1) of Section 8317 of the Commercial Code.
+Subdivision (1) provided:

 8317.
-(1) No attachment or levy upon a security or any share or other interest evidenced thereby which is outstanding shall be valid until: (a) the security is actually seized by the officer making the attachment or levy, or (b) in the case of a security held in escrow pursuant to the provisions of the Corporate Securities Law, a copy of the writ and a notice that the securities are attached or levied upon in pursuance of such writ is served upon the escrow holder; but a security which has been surrendered to the issuer may be attached or levied upon at the source.
+(1) No attachment or levy upon a security or any share or other interest evidenced thereby which is outstanding shall be valid until: (a) the security is actually seized by the officer making the attachment or levy, or (b) in the case of a security held in escrow pursuant to the provisions of the Corporate Securities Iaw, a copy of the writ and a notice that the securities are attached or levied upon in pursuance of such writ is served upon the escrow holder; but a security which has been surrendered to the issuer may be attached or levied upon at the source.

-Section 8317 of the Commercial Code is incorporated by reference by Section 541 of the Code of Civil Procedure which provides that securities shall be levied upon in the manner provided by Division 8 of the Commercial Code.
+Section 8317 of the Commercial Code was incorporated by reference by Section 541 of the Code of Civil Procedure which provided that securities shall be levied upon in the manner provided by Division 8 of the Commercial Code.
+Section 487.410 simply sets forth the procedure to be followed instead of incorporating the procedure by reference.